 It is a very under discussed phenomenon, but pregnancy often shifts your menstrual cycle – for better or worse.
 The changes following pregnancy can impact bleeding – like a heavier, longer or more painful flow – as well as the presence or intensity of premenstrual symptoms.
 You may also find that your periods become more or less regular.
 If you find that your period becomes heavier or more painful after having a baby, this will often improve with time.

-It’s possible to develop Premenstrual Dysphoric Disorder (PMDD) after childbirth which, along with the potential for other PMS symptom changes, is useful to know as understanding your issues is the first step to being able to manage them.
-If your prementstrual symtpoms are severe do some research on PMDD and check in with your doctor, as there are ways that they can help you.
+It’s possible to develop Premenstrual Dysphoric Disorder (PMDD) after childbirth which, along with the potential for other PMS symptom changes, is useful to know as understanding an issue is the first step to being able to manage it.
+If your premenstrual symptoms are severe, do some research on PMDD and check in with your doctor because there are likely ways that they can help you.

-We’re probably a bit late to the party on this one, but we’ve recently found that tracking your cycle can be eye-opening.
-Clue is one option but there are lots of others out there when it comes to period apps.
+I’m probably a bit late to the party on this one, but I’ve recently found that tracking my cycle can be eye-opening.
+You can do it the old school way and make notes on your calendar, or you can use an app to track your period and symptoms throughout the month.
+Clue is one option but there are lots of others out there.

 It can be really helpful to be able to predict things that might be difficult.
 It means that you can prepare for them and it helps to keep emotional responses in check.
-We’ve noticed that feeling like your marriage or relationship is imploding at a certain point within every monthly cycle is a pretty common experience, as is feeling like an utter failure at life.
-These two things have the potential to be pretty painful but knowing where they’re coming from helps you to not dwell on them.
-It also shows you when you might need a little bit of extra self-care and compassion.
+I’ve noticed that I often feel like my marriage is imploding at a certain point every month.
+I found this pretty traumatising until I realised that it happens to many other women too.
+Linking it to my cycle (as opposed to thinking it is a symptom of a doomed union) has helped me not to dwell on it.
 This also leads to…

 Talking about it.

-Talk to your partner about your menstrual cycle.
-They may or may not be a big fan of the conversation, but with time they’ll likely recognise that it benefits them as well as you to know that there are temporary, biological reasons for the way you’re feeling or behaving.
+Talk to your partner about your menstrual cycle!
+They may or may not be a big fan of the conversation, but with time they’ll likely recognise that it benefits them as well as you.
+It’s important for you both to know that there are temporary, biological reasons for the way you’re feeling or behaving.
 Clearly, this doesn’t give you license to act however you want, but it’s a helpful reminder for your partner that they shouldn’t read too much into some things or take them personally.
 It also clues them in that you’re entering the time where an extra cuddle will go a long way.

-Menstrual cups are trending now, and for good reason.
-The difference that it makes to your comfort level is huge (tampons are drying and so uncomfortable), to say nothing of the long-term financial benefits and enormous environmental impact.
-One particular company, Bettercup, even goes one step further and donates a cup to a girl in need with every purchase!
-The idea of switching to a cup might seem overwhelming at first but we think you’ll get the hang of it pretty easily – and when there is so much to be gained (like your comfort) it seems a tad silly not to try.
+Menstrual cups and period pants are trending now, and for good reason.
+The difference that it makes to your comfort level is huge (tampons are drying and so uncomfortable, as well as PH-distrupting), to say nothing of the long-term financial and environmental benefits of using a reusable option.
+The idea of switching to a menstrual cup or period pants might seem overwhelming at first but we think you’ll get the hang of it pretty easily – and when there is so much to be gained it seems a tad silly not to try.
+I like Bettercup and Modibodi.

-If you enjoyed reading this post, you’ll like How your menstrual cycle impacts your mental health.
-You might also like this post on 5 wellbeing-related lessons from more than thirty trips around the sun.
+If you enjoyed reading this post, you might also like this post on 5 wellbeing-related lessons from my thirty trips around the sun.